FastConnect: With an Oracle Partner

 Creating a redundant virtual circuit is optional if you selected Redundant virtual circuits and the partner you selected creates a Layer 3 connection to OCI, but a redundant virtual circuit is required if the partner you selected creates a Layer 2 connection.
 See FastConnect Redundancy Best Practices for more about Layer 2 and Layer 3 connections. -

-The virtual circuit is created and a status page displays.
-Click Close to return to the list of virtual circuits.
+The virtual circuit is created and displays a status page.
+Select Close to return to the list of virtual circuits.

 Until you complete the next task and the partner does their provisioning work, the virtual circuit's Lifecycle State is PENDING PARTNER and the BGP state is DOWN.
 After the partner does their work, the Lifecycle State switches to PROVISIONED.
 When the BGP session is established and working, the BGP state changes to UP.